castframework/cast1/mkdocs/docs/tutorials/bondEmission/settlement.md

 # Settlement

+Now that the subscription has been made on the blockchain, we need to settle the transaction.
+In order to settle the cash we need a trusted third party called the "Settler".
+To fulfill its role, the settler uses the <span class='fsoColor'>FSO</span>.

 The required ID should be the 'id' from the "lightSettlementTransactions" array that can be found in the `SubscriptionInitiated` notification of the Contract Notification Subscription.

 <div class="fsoBorder" >